We have answered a few frequently asked questions regarding our services.

 How can I prepare for bringing my kids to services?

-We also believe this is a wonderful opportunity to talk to your kids in advance about what’s going on in the service and explain things like, “Why do we sing?
+We believe this is a wonderful opportunity to talk to your kids in advance about what’s going on in the service and explain things like, “Why do we sing?
 Why does someone get up and explain the Bible?
 What is communion?”

 Last, we understand this may be new for some kids.
 Younger kids especially might have questions or get wiggly.
 That’s totally fine and it’s never a burden or distraction to walk with parents as they help their kids adjust to being in service together.